apache/flink/docs/apis/table.md

 SQL
 ----
-Registered `Table`s can be directly queried with SQL and SQL queries can also be mixed with Table API expressions.
-Table API and SQL statements will be translated into a single optimized DataStream or DataSet program.
+SQL queries are specified using the `sql()` method of the `TableEnvironment`.
+The method returns the result of the SQL query as a `Table` which can be converted into a `DataSet` or `DataStream`, used in subsequent Table API queries, or written to a `TableSink` (see [Writing Tables to External Sinks](#writing-tables-to-external-sinks)).
+SQL and Table API queries can seamlessly mixed and are holistically optimized and translated into a single DataStream or DataSet program.

-*Note: The current SQL implementation is not feature complete.
-Outer joins, distinct aggregates, date and decimal data types are currently not supported.
-However, all operations supported by the Table API are also supported by SQL.*

-In order to use a `Table`, `DataSet`, `DataStream`, or external `TableSource` in a SQL query, it has to be registered in the `TableEnvironment`, using a unique name.
+A `Table`, `DataSet`, `DataStream`, or external `TableSource` must be registered in the `TableEnvironment` in order to be accessible by a SQL query (see [Registering Tables](#registering-tables)).
-A registered table can be accessed from a `TableEnvironment`  using the `sql()` method of the `TableEnvironment`:

-- `tEnv.sql(SELECT * FROM tName)` executes the SQL query on the corresponding tables which were registered in a `TableEnvironment`.

-This method returns a new `Table` which can be converted back to a `DataSet`, or `DataStream`, or used in subsequent Table API queries.
+*Note: Flink's SQL support is not feature complete, yet.
+Queries that include unsupported SQL features will cause a `TableException`.
+The limitations of SQL on batch and streaming tables are listed in the following sections.*

+### SQL on Batch Tables

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">